iPieter/rule-engine-dart/README.md

 - Works even with lack of reflection in Flutter
 - Allows multiple callbacks for end results
 - Supports variables inside rules
+- Supports rolling windows on all `DateTime` objects
+- supports aggregates on all numerical attributes (sum, average, min, max)

 ## Getting Started